sarinaheshmati/Advanced-Programming-Assignments/Bank/README.md

 The system allows for creating and managing bank accounts, depositing and withdrawing funds, and tracking the bank's total funds and active accounts.

----

-This `README.md` provides a streamlined overview of the Bank Management System's key features and usage.